-All our clinics offer the full range of health care for children from before birth to 17 years.
-For all children under 18 years of age who are enrolled at Local Doctors clinics, consultations in normal hours are free.
+All of our GP clinics offer the full range of health care for children from before birth to 17 years.
+For all children under 18 years of age who are enrolled with one of our GP clinics, consultations in normal hours are free.

 How we can help

 All children in New Zealand from six weeks of age up to five years are entitled to free Well Child checks.
 The Well Child check consists of a series of health visits and support from Well Child Tamariki Ora nurses.
 Find a Well Child Tamariki Ora provider.